 Revenge of the Witch

-It is part of the , series and is a This paranormal fantasy is a paperback edition that was published by HarperTrophy on August 1, 2006 and has 344 pages.
+It is part of the , series and is a paranormal fantasy that was published by HarperTrophy on August 1, 2006 and has 344 pages.

 Explore it on Goodreads or Amazon.